LLMs can construct powerful representations and streamline sample-efficient supervised learning: Introduction

-An extended related work section is included in Appendix~\ref{app:related_work}.
-In this work, we tackle the following question.

-We propose {\em rubric} representation learning, where a team of LLM agents {\em learn} and {\em implement} rubrics, which are used to transform inputs into a standardized and information-rich format that can be easily and efficiently digested by downstream learners.
-We assume a {\em naive} text-serialization of the input is available, or it can be constructed straightforwardly (see \Cref{fig:serialization_vs_rubric}, {\em left} for an example).
+\textbf{Our contribution.} We propose {\em rubrics}, which are used to process complex text inputs into a standardized and information-rich format that can be easily and efficiently digested by downstream learners.
+We assume {\em naive} text-serializations of inputs are available, or they can be constructed straightforwardly (see \Cref{fig:serialization_vs_rubric}, left for an example).
 We develop two types of rubrics, which are given below and detailed in \Cref{sec:rubric}.

-\paragraph{Global rubrics.} We propose \emph{global rubrics}, a novel input representation for complex datasets.
-A global rubric is a task-level specification that defines what information should be extracted from the input and how.
-It is generated by prompting an LLM with a diverse set of examples and asking it to produce a useful rubric, which is then used to transform the inputs (see Figure~\ref{fig:serialization_vs_rubric}, {\em right}).
-We use global rubrics in two ways: (i) through vector embeddings of rubric-transformed text-serializations (ii) converting the rubric serialization into tabular features via an LLM (see Figure~\ref{fig:rubric_creation_pipeline}).
+\textbf{Global rubrics.} A global rubric is a task-level specification that defines what information should be extracted from the input and how.
+It is {\em generated} by prompting an LLM with a diverse set of examples (see Figure~\ref{fig:rubric_creation_pipeline}, Panels A--C).